Skip to main content

 Follow us:

 Wondering about the short and long-term effects of Heroin Abuse?
 Heroin is an opioid drug made from morphine and mixed with a substance taken from the seed pod of the opioid poppy plant.
 You can find Heroin in the form of a white or brown powder of a sticky substance called black tar heroin.
 Both highly addictive and illicit it is one of the most abused drugs in the world due to its rapid-acting properties.
-When heroin is used it creates a surge of pleasurable sensations otherwise known as a “rush”.
+When heroin is used it creates a surge of pleasurable sensations otherwise known as a “rush“.
 This rush feels so good that a first-time user can easily become addicted even if they have tried it only once.
-After a while, higher doses are needed to feel the same rush as the user felt when it was first taken resulting in physical dependence on the drug.
+After a while, higher doses are needed to feel the same rush as the user felt when it was first taken resulting in physical dependence to the drug.

 When this happens the brain’s psychological state is altered, and a person cannot stop using the drug because of opioid withdrawal syndrome.
 It is a never-ending cycle, that unfortunately if not treated can quickly become deadly.